Key takeaways

 Do we lose ecosystem features by switching?

-Some — Smootables does not try to replicate every WebUntis module.
+Some.
+Smootables covers the most-used WebUntis modules rather than the full set.
 The most common features (timetable publication, substitutions, calendar export, teacher and student views, comments) are built in.
 Communication and parent portals are usually handled through integrations rather than re-implementation.

 How is migration handled at scale?